react-native-community/discussions-and-proposals/proposals/0012-introduce-reactNativeMetadata.md

 }
 ```

-This section will allows also for split configuration between platforms:
+This section will allow also for split configuration between platforms:

 ```json
 {